smaicas/CdCSharp.Tools.XMLDocToMarkdown/README.md

 ## 📄 License

-This project is licensed under the GPL v3 License - see the [LICENSE](https://github.com/smaicas/CdCSharp.Tools.XMLDocToMarkdown/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/smaicas/CdCSharp.Tools.XMLDocToMarkdown/blob/master/LICENSE) file for details.

 ## 🙏 Acknowledgments